1 in 3 Say Monogamy Not “Realistic”

 Summary: A UK survey finds 31 percent of people say lifelong monogamy is no longer realistic — a sentiment shared by 42 percent of Gen Z.

-Context: Full report from Rayden Solicitors →
+Context: You can read the full report from Rayden Solicitors here. →

-Hot take: Fewer people are saying “I do.”
 In 1970, 7 in 10 Brits were married; in 2024, 4 in 10.
 The data echoes a long-term cultural shift toward Ethical Non-Monogamy and relationship design as a choice rather than a default.